-- a. the item is available only for a single source; - b. the public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation; - c. the Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the District; and/or - d. after solicitation of a number of sources, competition is determined to be inadequate. - D. Contracting with Small and Minority Businesses, Women's Business Enterprises, and Labor Surplus Area Firms: The District must take necessary affirmative steps to assure that minority businesses, women's business enterprises, and labor surplus area firms, including, without limitation, Veteran-Owned Small Business (VOSBs) or Service-Disabled Veteran-Owned Small Businesses (SDVOSBs) are used when possible ("target business").
+- a. the item is available only for a single source; - b. the public exigency or emergency for the requirement will not permit a delay resulting from competitive solicitation; - c. the Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in response to a written request from the District; and/or - d. after solicitation of a number of sources, competition is determined to be inadequate. - D. Contracting with Small and Minority Businesses, Women's Business Enterprises, and Labor Surplus Area Firms: The District must take necessary affirmative steps to assure that minority businesses, women's business enterprises, and labor surplus area firms are used when possible.
 Affirmative steps must include: - 1.
-Placing qualified target businesses on solicitation lists; - 2.
-Assuring that target business are solicited whenever they are potential sources; - 3.
-Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by target businesses; - 4.
-Establishing delivery schedules, where the requirement permits, which encourage participation by target businesses; - 5.
-Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce; and - 6.
-Requiring the prime contractor, if subcontracts are to be let, to take the affirmative steps listed in paragraphs (1) through (5) of this section.
+Placing qualified small and minority businesses and women's business enterprises on solicitation lists; - 2.
+Assuring that small and minority businesses, and women's business enterprises are solicited whenever they are potential sources; - 3.
+Dividing total requirements, when economically feasible, into smaller tasks or quantities to permit maximum participation by small and minority businesses, and women's business enterprises; - 4.
+Establishing delivery schedules, where the requirement permits, which encourage participation by small and minority businesses, and women's business enterprises; - 5.
+Using the services and assistance, as appropriate, of such organizations as the Small Business Administration and the Minority Business Development Agency of the Department of Commerce; and

-E. Contract/Price Analysis: The District shall perform a cost or price analysis in connection with every procurement action in excess of \$250,000 (i.e., the Simplified Acquisition/Small Purchase limit), including contract modifications.
+- 6. Requiring the prime contractor, if subcontracts are to be let, to take the affirmative steps listed in paragraphs (1) through (5) of this section. - E. Contract/Price Analysis: The District shall perform a cost or price analysis in connection with every procurement action in excess of \$250,000 (i.e., the Simplified Acquisition/Small Purchase limit), including contract modifications.
 (See 2 CFR 200.324(a)).
 A cost analysis generally means evaluating the separate cost elements that make up the total price, while a price analysis means evaluating the total price, without looking at the individual cost elements.